warrengb/BlazorTSInterop/README.md

 Blazor MAUI, a continuation of Xamarin with Blazor webview is another great addition to the .NET stack that completes a .NET developer ecosystem for device and browser applications.

 ![ScreenShot](readme/tscircle.png)
-**Typescript** is a superset of JavaScript for application-scale development featuring strong types and geared for object-oriented programming.
+**TypeScript** is a superset of JavaScript for application-scale development featuring strong types and geared for object-oriented programming.
-Typescript transpiles to JavaScript, so references to JavaScript going forward is either plain old JavaScript or the result of transpiled TypeScript to JavaScript consumable by the browser.
+TypeScript transpiles to JavaScript, so references to JavaScript going forward is either plain old JavaScript or the result of transpiled TypeScript to JavaScript consumable by the browser.
-Using Typescript benefits code design such as structural design patterns like facades, adapters and bridges.
+Using Typescript will benefit Blazer interop code designs.
+Especially in the are of structural design patterns like facades, adapters and bridges.

 ![ScreenShot](readme/interop.png)
 &nbsp;&nbsp;&nbsp;&nbsp;**Interop** is an interface between a higher level coding language to a lower level language, typically the native language of the platform.